linebender/vello/ARCHITECTURE.md

 - To what extent do "advanced" GPU features (subgroups, descriptor arrays, device-scoped barriers) help?
 - Can we improve quality and extend the imaging model in useful ways?

 Another goal of the overall project is to explain how the renderer is built, and to advance the state of building applications on GPU compute shaders more generally.
 Much of the progress on Vello is documented in blog entries.
 See [doc/blogs.md](doc/blogs.md) for pointers to those.

+## Roadmap

+The [roadmap for 2023](doc/roadmap_2023.md) is still largely applicable.
+The "Semi-stable encoding format" section and most of the "CPU fallback" section can be considered implemented.

+Our current priority is to fill in missing features and to fix rendering artifacts, so that Vello can reach feature parity with other 2D graphics engines.

 ## File structure